jlarmstrongiv/tracecamp-winter-2020/reference/setting_up_a_project.md

 ## Adding Axios

-Within your projecct directory, run the following command.
+Within your project directory, run the following command.

 ```shell
 npm install axios
 ```

-After the above command finishes running, you should be able to import and use axios through out your project.
+After the above command finishes running, you should be able to import and use axios throughout your project.